huntdatacenter/docs/docs/service-desk/README.md

 # Service desk orders

 **This is a pilot page.
-The aim is to list pre-defined service orders that may help us speed up the delivery time on our side.
-To place an order, click the blue bottons and send us pre-filled email template.**
+Our aim is to list pre-defined service orders to speed up delivery times.
+To place an order, click the blue botton and send us a pre-filled email.**

 [[toc]]